jukes-towers-of-hell/kit/GETTING_STARTED.md

 - [TabNine](https://marketplace.visualstudio.com/items?itemName=TabNine.tabnine-vscode) (OPTIONAL, extension that can help with autocompleting.)
 - [Rojo Viewer](https://marketplace.visualstudio.com/items?itemName=filiptibell.rojo-viewer) (OPTIONAL, roblox studio-like explorer view for Rojo.)

-Once you have finished installing everything, press F1 on your keyboard and type in "Rojo".
+Once you have finished installing everything, Open up Github Desktop and clone this repository.

+Open the repository in VSC and press F1 on your keyboard and type in "Rojo".
 You will see an option that says ["Rojo: Open Menu"](https://imgur.com/a/nCwNQ3O), Select that option.
 Once you are in the Rojo menu, click [Install Rojo](https://imgur.com/a/wHIT5bO).
+(If you're having trouble with this step, create a blank folder and open it in VSC and install Rojo.
+Once you have installed rojo on that folder, go back to the repository folder and try this step again then continue.)

 Open up the repository in a terminal window ([CTRL + SHIFT + ` in VSC](https://imgur.com/a/MDQcRLu), [or right click the folder in Explorer then click "Open in Terminal"](https://imgur.com/a/u1KzvLe))